Ayushburman/I-Think/SteveJobsJourney.md

 A neighbour
 introduces
 14-year-old
-Jobs to 19-year-old Wozniak.
+Jobs to 19-year
+-old Wozniak.
 A friendship and creative partnership that changes history begins in a garage.